Easy Guitar Chords for Beginners – 12 Chords You Need to Know

 10) E Minor

 This chord is fun.
-It’s easy to play, has an excellent familiar sound, and it’s used very often.
+It’s easy to play, has an excellent familiar sound, and is used often.
 The chord is very popular among classical guitar composers.
 The reason for this is two-fold at least.

-First off, it produces a “moody” sound that suits the attitude and natural tone of an acoustic guitar.
+First, it produces a sound that suits the natural tone of an acoustic guitar.
 Secondly, most of the strings in the E minor chord are left open (not fretted).

-With the guitar, anytime you can get the desired result by using fewer fingers it’s generally a good thing.
+With the guitar, getting the desired result using fewer fingers is a good thing.

 Heavy metal guitarists like to write in Em too, probably for all the same reasons mentioned above.